-Optionally, in the method, at least one of the one or more client devices is a wireless-enabled mobile communication device.
+Optionally, the method includes enabling at least one of the one or more communication devices being at least one of a wireless-enabled mobile communication device and a wirelessly-connected personal computer (PC).

-Optionally, the method includes operating the system to communicate at least tertiary data in a non-time-critical man- 35 ner between the client devices, wherein the at least tertiary data corresponds to documents.
+Optionally, the method includes operating the system to communicate at least tertiary data in a non-time-critical manner between the plurality of communication devices, wherein the at least tertiary data corresponds to at least one of: documents, measurement data.

-Optionally, the method includes operating the system to communicate in a manner is such that the primary type of data communicated to the centralized server arrangement is sub- 40 stantially immediately retransmitted therefrom to participating client devices.

-Optionally, the method includes operating the system to communicate the primary type of data as a highest priority followed by the secondary data as a lower priority.
+Optionally, the method includes operating the system to communicate in a manner such that the primary type of data communicated to a first communication device among the plurality of communication devices is substantially immediately retransmitted therefrom to one or more second communication devices among the plurality of communication devices vices, wherein the one or more services includes a virtual room, a multipoint server and/or a multiplayer server, such that the system is operable to provide at least one of: a video followed by the secondary data as a lower priority.

-Optionally, the method includes operating the system on a momentary basis to prioritize the secondary type of data over the primary type of data when communicating to the client
+Optionally, the method includes operating the system on a momentary basis to prioritize the secondary or the tertiary type of data over the primary type of data when communicating to the communication devices.

-Optionally, the method includes implementing the com- 50 munication network arrangement, at least in part, as a peerto-peer communication network.
+Optionally, the method includes implementing the communication network arrangement, at least in part, as a peer-to-peer communication network.